kenzo-bt/MTG2D/README.md

 - Analog game mechanics and interacting with the battlefield
 - Networked play
 - Online multiplayer draft system
-- Collection system and pack opening
+- Collection system
+- Pack store and in-game currency system

 ## How the card data was gathered